77Vincent/sequelize-easy-query/README.md

 ```

 ### <a name="orderBy"></a>orderBy: string[ ]
-To order users by their "age" or "updated_at" value, simply do:
+Order users by their "age" or "updated_at" value:
 ```js
 const users = await User.findAll({
   order: seq('raw query string', {